 Pond fencing helps reduce erosion and improve water quality where livestock create bare banks and trails along a pond.

 A pond fence should protect all of a dam, the initial portion of a spillway, a portion of the incoming waterway(s), and most if not all of the shoreline.
-The fence can be constructed of many different materials, but high tensile electric fencing is probably the least expensive and least obtrusive option.
+The fence can be constructed of many different materials, but electric fencing is probably the least expensive and least obtrusive option.
 A pond fence should be placed far enough from a pond (at least 12 feet) to allow enough room for a vehicle to drive around a pond inside the pond fence.
 This allows room to work on a pond, room to fish a pond, accumulation of plant material to help filter pollutants, and space for additional plant and animal diversity amidst a grazed pasture.